chronologie7/webip/README.md

 # webip
-simple script for get ip address of a domain
+###simple script for get ip address of a domain and copy it to the clipboard